 Street food in Greece is affordable and delicious, so this shouldn’t be a problem for you.

 3) Rent a Bicycle

 Greek islands are perfect for experimenting and exploring different locations each day.
-There are wonderful beaches waiting for you to discover them every day.
+There are wonderful beaches waiting for you to discover every day.